scipy-conference/scipy_proceedings/papers/bradley_dice/36_bradley_dice.rst

 fresnel
 =======

-``fresnel`` [#]_ is a GPU-accelerated ray tracer designed for particle simulations, with customizable material types and scene lighting, as well as support for a set of common anisotropic shapes simulations.
+``fresnel`` [#]_ is a GPU-accelerated ray tracer designed for particle simulations, with customizable material types and scene lighting, as well as support for a set of common anisotropic shapes.
 Its feature set is especially well suited for publication-quality graphics.
 Its use of ray tracing also means that an image's rendering time scales with the image size, instead of the number of particles -- a desirable feature for extremely large simulations.
 An example of ``fresnel`` integration is available online.